lruepke/FEM_lecture/sphinx/source/lecture3/fem_in_2d.rst

 Excercise
 ^^^^^^^^^^

 #.
 Create the global coordinate vector GCOORD.
 Assume that the length of the box in x direction (lx) is 1 ([0,1]) and the length of box is y direction (ly) is also 1 ([0, 1]).
-The number of nodes in x is 4 (nx) and the number of nodes in y is 4 (ny).
+The number of nodes in x is 5 (nx) and the number of nodes in y is 4 (ny).
 #.
 Create the connectivity matrix ELEM2NODE.
 The element numbering should look like this:

 .. tip::

     * Hint loop over all nodes and create their respective x and y coordinates.
-The node numbering should be like in Fig. X (see jupyter notebook for a discussion).
+The node numbering should be like in :numref:`fig:mesh:2D:structured` (see jupyter notebook for a discussion).
     * Functions like ceil or floor might help you with the connectivity matrix; it might also help to first compute the row we are in and then compute the index of the lower left node and move on from there.

 .. tip::